SMART-SEA: Collision Avoidance through Radar Image Recognition, Maneuvering

 used on more types of vessels and in all weather conditions.

 Curious about how cutting-edge technology could reduce boating accidents?
-Want to know about modern
+Want to

 and what it could mean for the future of marine safety.